 And there’s more to the BMW S 1000 RR, too.

 By the way, “S 1000 RR” is written like that — with spaces.
 People often write S1000RR or affectionately S1KRR or just RR (which is confusing as Honda CBR1000RR and CBR600RR owners use the same shorthand).
-Anyway, I don’t get hung up on naming conventions or care at all, but just am respecting BMW by using the system they use.
+Anyway, I don’t get hung up on naming conventions or care at all, but just am sticking to BMW’s convention.

 Are you obsessed with motorcycles?